 Note: The bandwidth limit only applies to data sent from the Traffic Manager system to the remote server node.
 The Traffic Manager does not apply a limit on the bandwidth from the remote node back to the Traffic Manager.
-Note also that bandwidth management does not work with UDP-based protocols.
-Bandwidth Management is covered in detail in CHAPTER 16.
+Bandwidth Management is covered in detail in "Bandwidth Management" on page 241.